|Winner of 2nd Artist Series wine label Anneka Weinert '17|

 For more information check out this club's facebook page.

 The Visual Arts Department hosts Pacific's student chapter of AIGA, American Institute of Graphic Arts.
 AIGA is a national nonprofit educational organization, which supports the interests of professionals, educators and students who are engaged in the process of designing.
 Pacific's student group is a part of the San Francisco Chapter of AIGA.
 Students attend professional events such as lectures, shows and competitions.
 For more information see the AIGA San Francisco—Student Group on facebook.

 For Pacific graphic design students http://pacificgraphicdesign.word.press.

 Student-organized Blitz exhibits allow students to showcase their work in the Reynolds Gallery for short periods of time between the standard exhibitions.
+Given the title "Blitz," these exhibitions are designed to encourage students to examine the standards of traditional art making and gallery exhibitions by only allowing a short time for the conception, creation and exhibition of the work.
 To see images of all the blitz shows please view the Reynolds Gallery facebook page.